arozhkov/jimi-robot/README.md

 The example file contains definitions of two writers: `!console` and `!graphite`.
 The first prints events to the console the second sends events to Graphite server.

-Only one source is defined `!jvm`, you may need to update `host` and `port` properties. `metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
+Only one source is defined, tag `!jvm` tells us it's a standard JVM JMX server.
+You may need to update `host` and `port` properties. `metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
 You can use existing metrics or create your own, more on this [here](https://github.com/arozhkov/jimi-robot/wiki/Metrics).

 The last element of this file is `executorThreadPoolSize` property.
 It defines the number of threads that will collect metrics.